dixudx/rtcclient/README.rst

     >>> url = "https://your_domain:9443/jazz"
     >>> username = "your_username"
     >>> password = "your_password"
-    # if your rtc server is behind a proxy, remember to set "proxies"
+    # If your rtc server is behind a proxy, remember to set "proxies" explicitly.
-    # explicitly. detailed can be found in quick start of the doc
+    # If your url ends with ccm, set ends_with_jazz to False.
-    # if your url ends with ccm, set ends_with_jazz to False
+    # Please refer to issue #68 for detailed explanation
-    # refer to issue #68 for detailed explanation
+    # If your rtc server is too old (such as Rational Team Concert 5.0.1, 5.0.2), please set old_rtc_authentication to True
-    >>> myclient = RTCClient(url, username, password, ends_with_jazz=True)
+    >>> myclient = RTCClient(url, username, password, ends_with_jazz=True, old_rtc_authentication=False)
     # it will be faster if returned properties is specified
     # see in below query example
     >>> wk = myclient.getWorkitem(123456) # get a workitem whose id is 123456